Enigma Variations: Arrangements

+There are also many arrangements of individual variations, particularly the famous Variation IX "Nimrod".

 The Enigma

 The word "Enigma", serving as a title for the theme of the Variations, was added to the score at a late stage, after the manuscript had been delivered to the publisher.
 Despite a series of hints provided by Elgar, the precise nature of the implied puzzle remains unknown.

 Confirmation that Enigma is the name of the theme is provided by Elgar's 1911 programme note ("...
 Enigma, for so the theme is called") and in a letter to Jaeger dated 30 June 1899 he associates this name specifically with what he calls the "principal motive" – the G minor theme heard in the work's opening bars, which (perhaps significantly) is terminated by a double bar.
 Whatever the nature of the attendant puzzle, it is likely to be closely connected with this "Enigma theme".

 Elgar's first public pronouncement on the Enigma appeared in Charles A. Barry's programme note for the first performance of the Variations:

 Far from clarifying matters, this utterance seems to envelop the Enigma in further mysteries.
 The phrase "dark saying" can be read straightforwardly as an archaic synonym for enigma but might equally plausibly be interpreted as a cryptic clue, while the word "further" seems to suggest that the "larger theme" is distinct from the Enigma, forming a separate component of the puzzle.

 Elgar provided another clue in an interview he gave in October 1900 to the editor of the Musical Times, F. G. Edwards, who reported:

 Five years later, Robert John Buckley stated in his biography of Elgar (written with the composer's close cooperation): "The theme is a counterpoint on some well-known melody which is never heard."